The Estee Lauder Companies Inc. (EL) Shares Plummet Below 1-Year High - News Heater

 EL’s Market Performance

-The stock of The Estee Lauder Companies Inc. (EL) has seen a -1.66% decrease in the past week, with a -4.87% drop in the past month, and a -25.10% fall in the past quarter.
-The volatility ratio for the week is 1.65%, and the volatility levels for the past 30 days are at 2.03% for EL.
-The simple moving average for the past 20 days is -2.57% for EL’s stock, with a -16.76% simple moving average for the past 200 days.
+The stock of The Estee Lauder Companies Inc. (EL) has seen a -9.28% decrease in the past week, with a -10.62% drop in the past month, and a -31.79% fall in the past quarter.
+The volatility ratio for the week is 2.06%, and the volatility levels for the past 30 days are at 1.99% for EL.
+The simple moving average for the last 20 days is -9.04% for EL stock, with a simple moving average of -23.06% for the last 200 days.

 Analysts’ Opinion of EL

-Many brokerage firms have already submitted their reports for EL stocks, with Berenberg repeating the rating for EL by listing it as a “Buy.”
-The predicted price for EL in the upcoming period, according to Berenberg is $243 based on the research report published on June 14th of the current year 2023.
+Many brokerage firms have already submitted their reports for EL stocks, with Piper Sandler repeating the rating for EL by listing it as a “Neutral.”
+The predicted price for EL in the upcoming period, according to Piper Sandler is $195 based on the research report published on July 24th of the current year 2023.

 Insider Trading